open/close all folders

 - In the Rakuyou Arc, he's back out of his coma to fight off the Naraku... this time with Gintoki, Katsura, and Sakamoto once again as allies!

 - Eyepatch of Power: His bandages serve as one, covering the left eye he lost during the war.
 Kamui lampshaded it when they first met.

 - Eye Scream: How did he lose said eye?
 Oboro threw a knife at it.
 Ouch.

 - Evil Counterpart: His character is a fairly good representation of what Gintoki and Katsura could become if they ever decide to go on a Roaring Rampage of Revenge.

 - His relationship with Kamui is also respective to Gin's relationship with Kagura, with both reacting flatly to the Yato's actions and often dealing with them jumping ahead of everyone.
 But where Gin treats Kagura like his daughter and is much more childish, Kamui and Takasugi have a working relationship that appears to be turning friendly, since Kamui assisted Takasugi out of the last fight they had and shows the most belief that he'll be okay.

 - Evil Former Friend: He used to be friends with Gintoki and Katsura, but the end of the war and Shoyo's death turned him against them.

-- Faux Affably Evil: Acts politely enough, but with a clear hint of hostility and condescension.
+- Faux Affably Evil: Acts politely with a clear hint of hostility and condescension in his tone.